-* Not everyone needs to be an entrepreneur; there are people who are not leading entrepreneurs, but have the utmost importance in the success of initiatives run by others.
+* Not everyone needs to be an entrepreneur; some people are not leading entrepreneurs, but have the utmost importance in the success of ventures run by others.

-* An entrepreneur loves his initiative, which is why one sometimes does not see what the other sees in it.
+* An entrepreneur loves his project, which is why one sometimes does not see what the other sees in it.

-* Determination and consistency are important for success.
+* Determination and consistency are essential for success.

-* A really important factor is time, sometimes more important than money, and one needs to know how to utilize it.
+* A critical factor is a time, sometimes more important than money, and one needs to know how to utilize it.

-* In order to succeed, there must be a synergy between those who can come up with good ideas and those who can take action and make moves.
+* To succeed, there must be a synergy between those who can come up with good ideas and those who can take action and make moves.

-* Communication is important because if others do not understand your idea, the idea is without value.
-How to convey our ideas so others understand them as we do is a skill worth working on.
+* Communication is vital because if others do not understand your idea, the idea has no value.
+How to convey our thoughts, so others understand them as we do, is a skill worth working on.

-* Always write down and present our ideas.
+* Always write down and present your ideas.
 Do it often because ideas can change.
 That is how we make sure everyone understands our intentions.

-* A good combination between creativity, technology and the business side of things is most important for success.
+* A good combination of creativity, technology, and the business aspect of things is most important for success.

 * Game development is complicated at first, easy in the middle and then complicated once more at the end.
-It's tough coming up with an interesting idea at first; a game should supply a challenge, but not be too hard.
-At the end, the main hardship is staying within the schedule.
+It's tough coming up with an exciting idea at first; a game should supply a challenge, but not be too hard.
+In the end, the main hardship is staying within the schedule.

 * Most games are alike in feel or shape to something else.

-* Feasibility checks are also important.
+* Feasibility checks are also necessary.
 Before we develop a game, a graphics designer and programmer build the game in its smallest form to be diagnosed and to check whether it's fun to play.
-This stage in the process is the toughest because in most cases we see the game is not, in fact, interesting enough, special enough or unique enough compared to games that already exist.
+This stage in the process is the toughest because in most cases, we see the game is not, in fact, interesting enough, or unique enough, compared to games that already exist.

-After students were shown initiatives from different categories, and after learning about the entrepreneur's craft, they were asked to write down the way in which they present themselves and their ambitions.
+After students saw ventures from different categories, and after learning about the entrepreneur's craft, they were asked to write down how they present themselves and their ambitions.

-Afterward, the students were given example business cards and now the students were asked to summarize what they have written onto a single, individual business card.
+Afterward, the students were given examples of business cards and then asked to summarize what they have written onto a single, individual business card.

-The business cards were made using the Microsoft Publisher program and after their completion, the cards were made into badges and from that moment on, students wore their badges to their entrepreneur classes.
+The business cards were made using the Microsoft Publisher program, and after their completion, the cards were put into badges.
+From that moment on, the students wore their badges to their entrepreneur classes.

-Participants in the Entrepreneurship for Kids Program at the Amirim primary school in Binyamina arrived for a visit at the leading Israeli gaming company - Playcast.
+Participants in the EFK Program at the Amirim primary school in Binyamina arrived for a visit at the leading Israeli gaming company, Playcast.

 The kids found great interest in the company's work, which was offering computer game service without having to buy a console.

-The students were very impressed with the progress the entrepreneurial company had made since its 2007 foundation.
+The students were very impressed with the progress the entrepreneurial company has done since its foundation in 2007.

-The following is from a letter written by Hila Attias Almagor, head of the Entrepreneurship for Kids Program at the Amirim school, following the visit to Playcast:
+A letter from Hila Attias Almagor, head of the Entrepreneurship for Kids Program in the Amirim school, following the visit to Playcast:

-Elementary school Amirim took part this week in the Global Entrepreneurship Week that occurs once a year.
+The Amirim elementary school took part in the Global Entrepreneurship Week that occurs once a year.

-115 states across the globe recognize the GEW by having meetings, classes, lectures, competitions, presentations and more.
+One hundred fifteen states across the globe recognize the GEW by having meetings, classes, lectures, competitions, presentations, and more.

-* Exposing youth and other sectors of society to the term entrepreneurship.
+* Exposing youth and other sectors of society to the term of entrepreneurship.

-During the program, students will visit the Playtech company in Caesaria, which creates games using the cloud.
+During the program, students visited the Playtech company in Caesaria, which creates games using the cloud.

-During the visit, technology CEO Omri Gilat told the student how the idea was conceived and how that idea had become reality.
+During the visit, VP of Technology, Omri Gilat, told the students how the idea was conceived and how it has become a reality.

-Students learned what a server farm was, what a communications cloud was, QA (program checking), how to market, how to recruit employees, what was the fortune recruitment of new companies and what are the options...
+Students learned what a server farm is, what a communications cloud is, QA (program checking), how to market, how to recruit employees, what does it mean to raise capital to start a company, and what are the options.

-Students experimented with the game and some even found work for their summer vacation in the Games Testing Department.
+Students experimented with the game, and some even found work for their summer vacation in the Games QA Department.
 It will be interesting to see who the next Mark Zuckerberg will be.

 Hila Attias Almagor"

-Read up about the Barbari - Health Bar initiated by the young entrepreneurs from the Amirim school.
+Read about the Barbari - Health Bar venture, implemented by the young entrepreneurs from the Amirim school.

 Ahead of the 2012 Global Entrepreneurship Week, the Yad Mordechai school in Bat-Yam, which teaches entrepreneurship thinking, invited several guests.

-The mother spoke to the students on the process of establishing the restaurant, how the business was marketed and to illustrate her point - they made shirts together, like the one worn by this young student in the photograph.
+The mother talked to the students about the process of establishing the restaurant and how they marketed the business.
+To illustrate her point, they made T-shirts together, like the one worn by this young student in the photo.

-In addition to the shirts, marketing was done via hats, flyers and more.
+In addition to the shirts, marketing was done via hats, flyers, and other accessories.

-The entrepreneur mother brought with her hummus and the kids made hummus sandwiches using pita bread and sold them as part of the Healthy Recess held at the school.
+The entrepreneurial mother brought with her hummus, and the kids made hummus sandwiches using pita bread and sold them as part of the Healthy Recess held at the school.

-A group of 6th-grade students from the Kaplan school in Petah Tikva, that teaches entrepreneurship, took part in the Entrepreneurship for Kids Program.
+A group of sixth-grade students from the Kaplan school in Petah Tikva, which is an entrepreneurial educator, took part in the EFK Program.

-The school principal, Tali Toledano, asked to focus on technology-related initiatives and to learn how one is made - we took a journey to the grounds of the very successful Israeli-based internet company Wix.
+The school principal, Tali Toledano, asked to focus on technology-related initiatives.
+The students toured a very successful Israeli-based internet company, Wix.

-During the visit, students learned how a company is formed from its initial concept, through funding and all the way to being brought onto the market and constantly improving as needed to succeed.
+During the visit, the students learned how a company is formed from its initial concept, through funding and to being brought onto the market and constantly improving as necessary to succeed.

-The visit was a rich experience.
-Telling us about it is an exchange of E-mails between the visit coordinators to the Wix company.
+The visit was an eye-opening experience.
+The emails exchanged between the visit coordinators to the Wix company, illustrates this:

-The kids, part of the leadership in entrepreneurship program at the Kaplan school in Petah-Tikva, wish to thank you for hosting the visit held 1.16.12
+The kids, part of the leadership in the entrepreneurship program at the Kaplan school in Petah-Tikva, want to thank you for hosting the visit held on January 16, 2012.

-I, Dina, and Esti, Communications Coordinator at the school, would also like to thank you.
+I, Dina, and Esti, Communication Coordinators at the school, also want to thank you.

-You were written about in the school newspaper, and we would be glad to send you a copy when it is published.
+We wrote about you in the school newspaper, and we would be glad to send you a copy when it is published.

-I would like it very much if you could personally convey my thanks to each and every one who took part in the successful visit itself, and its planning.
+Please, convey my thanks to each and everyone who took part in the successful visit.

-The visit was a triumphant experience that will be forever remembered.
+The tour was a triumphant experience that we will forever remember.

-Yuval, a Wix representative responsible for planning the visit at the company, responded to this:
+Yuval, a Wix representative responsible for planning the visit to the company, responded to this:

-I was very happy to receive this letter from the students.
+I was thrilled to receive this letter from the students.
 It was an interesting experience for us as well.
 It is not every day that we have students showing up at our offices.